 4.1.4.8 Software BIT

-Upon receiving a softwareBit request from another ECU on the network, MTLT responds with a packet with 6-bit payload.
-Table 18 shows the format of the softwareBit packet.
+Upon receiving request for parameter with PGN 65363 (softwareBit status request) from another ECU on the network, MTLT responds with a packet with 6-bit payload.
+Table 19 shows the format of the softwareBit response packet.